flams/emily/README.md

  * StateMachine: don't hide your states and transitions behind if/else anymore.
  * Transport: make requests to anything node.js has access to.
  * Tools: these functions you always need and rewrite.

- The documentation for each module can be found here: https://github.com/flams/emily/wiki

 ###How do I use it?